near/docs/docs/3.tutorials/examples/coin-flip.md

 import TabItem from '@theme/TabItem';
 import {CodeTabs, Language, Github} from "@site/components/codetabs"

-Coin Flip is a game were the player tries to guess the outcome of a coin flip.
+Coin Flip is a game where the player tries to guess the outcome of a coin flip.
 It is one of the simplest contracts implementing random numbers.

 ![img](/docs/assets/examples/coin-flip.png)